GerritCodeReview/aws-gerrit/Configuration.md

 * `AWS_PREFIX`: Optional.
 A string to prefix stacks and resources with. `gerrit` by default.
 * `DOCKER_REGISTRY_URI`: Mandatory.
 URI of the Docker registry.
 See the [prerequisites](Prerequisites.md) section for more details.
 * `SSL_CERTIFICATE_ARN`: Mandatory.
-ARN of the wildcard SSL Certificate, covering both master nodes.
+ARN of the wildcard SSL Certificate, covering both primary nodes.
 * `CLUSTER_STACK_NAME`: Optional.
 Name of the cluster stack. `gerrit-cluster` by default.
 * `DNS_ROUTING_STACK_NAME`: Optional.
 Name of the DNS routing stack. `gerrit-dns-routing` by default.
 * `HOSTED_ZONE_NAME`: Optional.
 Name of the hosted zone. `mycompany.com` by default.